 - Your cash balance does not expire, however if you do not use your card at all for 90 days you will begin to be charged an inactivity fee of $2.95 per month.
 So, if you go too long you will see your balance significantly reduced.

 - The Blue Card is affiliated with the Allpoint ATM network so card holders will not be charged a fee for using Allpoint ATMs.
 The Red Card however is not aligned with Allpoint or any other network.
 You will be charged $1.50 per transaction plus whatever fee the ATM’s owner charges you.

-Because of the high ATM fees CSL’s Red Card customer service department recommends using the “cash back” option when you make a retail purchase in a store if you need cash from your account.
+Because of the high ATM fees CSL’s Red Card, the customer service department recommends using the “cash back” option when you make a retail purchase in a store if you need cash from your account.
 The charge for making a debit card purchase, with or without cash back, is only 35 cents.

-Since the card is prepaid you will need to keep track of your balance.
-The CSL website contains a page with links to get a do a CSL Plasma card balance check as well as locate an ATM.
-Here are the phone numbers to call if your card is lost or stolen:
+Since the card is prepaid, you will need to keep track of your balance.
+You can do a CSL Plasma card balance check and/or locate an ATM at the CSLPlasma.com reloadable prepaid cards page.